paolo-torres/interview-prep/system_design/problems/01_url_shortening_service_like_tinyurl/01_url_shortening_service_like_tinyurl.md

 **a.
 Range Based Partitioning:** We can store URLs in separate partitions based on the first letter of the hash key.
 The main problem with this approach is that it can lead to unbalanced DB servers.

 **b.
 Hash Based Partitioning:** We take a hash of the object we are storing.
-We then calculate which partition to used based upon the hash.
+We then calculate which partition to use based upon the hash.
 Our hashing function will randomly distribute URLs into different partitions (e.g., our hashing function can always map any 'key' to a number between [1...256]), and this number would represent the partition.

 ---